-

 Seafood marketing (since 2010 after the Deepwater oil spill) – conduct marketing outreach to promote local seafood products.

 The timely conduct of applied economic research on horticultural, marine, and coastal-related issues was the key to the successful HME outreach program.
-For example, state and federal regulatory agencies sought expertise in economic damage assessment in the marine sectors after Hurricane Katrina in August 2005 and the prolonged opening of the freshwater spillway in summer 2011 to support the applications for federal disaster assistance for the affected Gulf states.
+For example, state and federal regulatory agencies sought expertise in economic damage assessment in the marine sectors after the following natural disasters and economic events to support the applications for federal disaster assistance for the affected Gulf states: devastating Hurricane Katrina in August 2005, prolonged opening of the freshwater spillway in the summer of 2011, massive Deepwater Horizon oil spill in 2010, twice openings of the Bonnet Carre Spillway in 2019, the Covid-19 global pandemic started in March 2020, and the rapid increase in diesel fuel prices in 2022.